Chocolate Drop Cookies

 ingredients for cocoa drop cookies on marble counter top

-• BAKING SODA: helps the cookies rise
+• Baking soda: helps the cookies rise and stay fluffy.

 ⭐️⭐️⭐️⭐️⭐️